 The below list compiles some of the best Android phones on the Australian market right now across budget, mid-range and luxury price ranges.
 For some of these phones we have provided specifications and reviews, which you can click the links to find.

-Best Android phones in 2020: A quick summary
+Best Android phones: A quick summary

 - Alcatel 3L, $199